DavidRieman/WheelMUD/docs/Development/Eventing.md

 Thematically, it doesn't make sense for this approach to allow the players to walk away in the middle of the game, to go off and do combat while still receiving output from the game room that they already left, or walking back in an hour later and instantly being part of the game again, etc. There can be any number of reasons the player suddenly tries to leave (such as being teleported out or having "follow" mode on while their leader comes in and out of the room...)
 So either MyMiniGameBehavior will want to make you forfeit when you do leave, or block requests to leave with a message like "You have to `forfeit` to leave the game."

 The former can be accomplished by subscribing to `OnMovementEvents`.
-On receipt, if the `Thing` is leaving and is a player in the game, force them to forfeit.
+On receipt, if the leaving `Thing` is a player in the game, force them to forfeit.
 The latter can be accomplished by subscribing to `OnMovementRequests`.
-On receipt, if the `Thing` is requesting to leave but is a player in the game, Cancel the request with the message about the forfeit context command.
+On receipt, if the `Thing` requesting to leave is a player in the game, Cancel the request with the message about the `forfeit` context command.

 ## Example: Jail
 An administrative "jail" command would likely want to teleport a player straight to a special jail room, regardless of whether they were considered immobile from some other system.